 Ninth Choice: Teklager

-If you don’t want to go through the install yourself you can buy from a 3rd party vendor like Teklager.
+If you don’t want to go through the install yourself, you can buy from a 3rd party vendor like Teklager.
 They allow you to purchase hardware barebones or have pfSense preinstalled.

 Tenth Choice: Repurpose an existing desktop

 If you have an old desktop lying around, you can probably re-purpose it to being a router.
 You might need to buy an additional network card for LAN and WAN connections, but chances are the rest of the hardware will work fine.
-The downside is that this machine will probably use much more electricity than the other options, and it will need to always be on.
+The downside is that this machine will probably use much more electricity than the other options, and it will always need to be on.

 Eleventh Choice: Go virtual!